 The increasing number of people opting to rent their homes has driven innovation within the sector, with many developments now offering facilities and in-house amenities more akin to a five-star hotel than a traditional apartment building.

 For example, tenants with an on-site concierge can enjoy improved security levels, and also have the peace of mind that their post and deliveries will be accounted for when they aren’t available.
-Whilst access to on-site state-of-the-art gyms, swimming pools, roof gardens and communal hubs all instil a sense of community.
+Whilst access to on-site state-of-the-art gyms, swimming pools, roof gardens and communal hubs all instill a sense of community.

 What this means for investors

-The rental market has, and continues to experience, a monumental increase; 4.5 million people or 19% of households in the UK are living in private rented accommodation, double the number of private renters in 2002.
+The rental market has, and continues to experience, monumental growth; 4.5 million people or 19% of households in the UK are living in private rented accommodation, double the number of private renters in 2002.
 However, despite the popularity of the rental market increasing, there isn’t enough rented accommodation to cater for the demand.

 This expectation of the market, for a more experienced way of living, has, in turn, encouraged developers to design buildings that give residents the opportunity to enjoy fantastic facilities and feel part of a community.